istopwg/pwg-books/ippguide/printers.md

 What are Printers?
 ------------------

-Printers in IPP are an abstract object that represents a real printer, a collection of printers, or a virtual output device (for saving/emailing/publishing PDFs, etc.)

-Printers provide attributes that describe the *status* of the printer (it is printing something, has it run out of paper, etc.), the *capabilities* of the printer (what paper sizes are supported, can the printer reproduce color, can the printer staple the output, etc.), and *general information* about the printer (where the printer is located, the URL for the printer's administrative web page, etc.)
+Printers in IPP are objects that represent real or virtual (for saving, emailing, etc.) output devices.
+Printer objects provide attributes that describe the *status* of the printer (printing something, out of paper, etc.), the *capabilities* of the printer (what paper sizes are supported, can the printer reproduce color, can the printer staple the output, etc.), and *general information* about the printer (where the printer is located, the URL for the printer's administrative web page, etc.)  Printers also manage a queue of print jobs.

-Printers also manage one or more queued print jobs and provide a history of jobs that have been printed.

 ### Printer Status Attributes